joda01/evanalyzer/README.md

 ## Contributing

+If you have some questions, feature requests or if you found a bug, please just create an issue in the Issues tab.

+## Coding

 For development Visual Studio Code is used.
 Compiling is done within a docker image (dev container).
 *  Download and install [Visual Studio Code](https://code.visualstudio.com/)
 *  Install ```Remote Container``` plugin.